 Do I need a cosigner?

-Keep in mind, though, that even if you don’t need a cosigner, having one could help you qualify for a lower interest rate.
+But keep in mind that even if you don’t need a cosigner, having one could help you qualify for a lower interest rate.

 What happens if I can’t make my payments?